Education Abroad FAQs

 Do I need a student visa?

-How can I get a Student Identity Card?
+How can I get an International Student Identity Card?

 Will my classes transfer to UT Dallas?